 I must confess, I have not got a clue where my weekend has gone.
 Since the launch of Blizzard’s third chapter of StarCraft II: Legacy of the Void I have lost track of time.
 My thankfully very understanding wife has kept me fed and watered while I have been battling all manner of space aliens and leading the Protoss on a crusade to reclaim their home planet, Aiur.
 It has been a long time since a game has held my attention span for this long, making me constantly rethink my strategies as the game challenges the way I approach each mission.

 For those of you that are new to the StarCraft franchise it is quite simply an AWESOME real-time strategy game whereby players build armies and fight for control of the battlefield, commanding either a few squad members or an entire full-blown planetary invasion force.
 StarCraft was first released for the PC in March 1998 and introduced us to three factions; renegade humans called Terrans, noble psionics known as the Protoss and finally nasty insectoids called Zerg.
 The campaign missions allowed the player to follow each race as they fought for dominance in a remote part of the galaxy gathering understanding of the StarCraft universe, main characters’ personal stories and relationships.
+If you are looking for a site where you can earn money, visit http://prediksitogelhk.me/ and play online lottery games.
 In addition to the single player episodes, LAN and online skirmishes were available to wet the appetite of the hardcore gamer as well as the lunchtime office champion, (yes I worked at a fun company back in the day!)
 There are online casino sites, like 메리트카지노, that provide players with a new avenue of enticing games.
 If you want the best possible betting experience, only opt for the best esports betting sites, most prominent bookies.

 StarCraft has come a long way since StarCraft II: “Wings of Liberty” was released in July 2010.
 Blizzard sold 1.5 million copies of this Terran based adventure in 48 hours of its release, making it one of the fastest selling PC games in the world.
 Advances in PC hardware along with other software houses raising the gaming bar ensured that StarCraft II would be a refined graphical masterpiece, leaving the the 1998 low-res graphics well behind, they certainly succeeded in achieving this.